GlacioHack/GlacierUtils/README.md

-# GLacioHack 2020, first edition: GlacierUtils
+# GlacioHack 2020, first edition: GlacierUtils

 In the meeting it was aknowledged that while their exists quite some tools to link, download, parse, reproject various datasets onto the RGI (or any other glacier inventory),